Hebron, Newfoundland and Labrador: History

+Inuit living in Hebron primarily relied on traditional subsistence activities.
+They lived in sod houses constructed with whalebone or wooden frame and seal-gut window.

 Life was hard at the settlement.
 Epidemics of whooping cough, influenza and smallpox ran through the community periodically.
+Between the mid-1800s and early 1900s, the population in Hebron stayed at about 200 to 250 Inuit.
 In 1918, Moravian missionaries brought an outbreak of Spanish influenza that devastated Hebron and Okak.
 Approximately 86 of Hebron's 100 residents died.
 The flu epidemic of 1918 was believed to have wiped out a third of the 1,200-member Inuit population of Labrador.

+In July 1943, US Army received permission from the Newfoundland government to secretly construct a weather station to improve Allies' weather forecasting in North Atlantic and Arctic oceans during WWII.
+The American soldiers stationed at Hebron also kept watch on the Moravian missionaries who were suspected of being sympathetic towards Germany.
+While the secret US weather station operated until February 1946, the existence of this station was made public in 2017 through the publication of a book.

 Abandonment

 In 1955, a member of the International Grenfell Association, an organization dedicated to the health and welfare of residents of Newfoundland and Labrador, wrote to the Government of Canada expressing concern about cramped living conditions at Hebron that had led to tuberculosis and a shortage of firewood.

 After consultation with Moravian leaders, the decision was made to close the mission.
 The Inuit would be resettled into larger communities.
 "I see no other way than to suggest the Mission withdraw from Hebron this summer," said the Rev. Siegfried Hettasch.
 By April 1959, there were 58 families at Hebron.
 The decision was announced at an Easter Monday service in 1959.
 There was no consultation with community members.

 By the fall of that year, half of the families had moved on their own.
 The remainder left soon after the Grenfell nurse was withdrawn and the community store closed in the fall of 1959.
 The relocation broke up extended families to different communities.
-Some if not many were sent to communities where promised housing was not available.
+Most were sent to Hopedale, Makkovik or Nain.
+Houses were not ready when the relocatees arrived.
+When the accommodations were finally built, they were clustered in “little Hebron” villages, on the edges of the existing communities, reinforcing the isolation many Hebron Inuit already felt.

-A report written for the Canadian Royal Commission on Aboriginal Peoples said the relocation led to poverty for several of the Inuit.
-"They were put in places where they weren't familiar with the local environment so they didn't know where to hunt, fish or trap and aside from that, all of the best places were already claimed by people who originally lived in those communities," said the report's author, Carol Brice-Bennet.
+A report written for the Canadian Royal Commission on Aboriginal Peoples said the forced relocation led to poverty for several of the Inuit.
+"They were put in places where they weren't familiar with the local environment so they didn't know where to hunt, fish or trap and aside from that, all of the best places were already claimed by people who originally lived in those communities," said the report's author, Carol Brice-Bennett.